tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

   charCountElement.innerHTML = postCaptionElement.innerText.length;
 }
 ```
 Remember the `<span id="character-count">` defined above?
-The function above directly changes that element by looking at the post caption, getting the length of its content (IE how many characters are in the caption), and setting the `#character-count` element with the new number of characters.
+The function above directly changes that element by looking at the post caption, getting the length of its content (I.E. how many characters are in the caption), and setting the `#character-count` element with the new number of characters.

 Up till now, we've defined the `MutationObserver` and what it needs to do when the post caption changes.
 The last remaining step is to attach the `observer` variable created above to an actual element in the DOM: